linuxserver/docker-jellyfin/README.md

 ## Versions

+* **05.01.22:** - Switch to custom jellyfin-ffmpeg to fix the mismatched libva error.
 * **25.12.21:** - Fix video device group perms error message.
 * **10.12.21:** - Rework readme, disable template sync.
 * **22.09.21:** - Pull only the server, web and ffmpeg packages instead of the wrapper.